setrar/microelectronics/EDA/Simulation/README.md

 * **NGSPICE** = open, hackable, scriptable SPICE engine.
 * **Qucs‑S** = GUI wrapper that uses SPICE engines like NGSPICE.
 * **LTspice / QSPICE** = proprietary / free but tuned for performance, models, and usability.

+---

+## **Qucs-S**

+Yes — **Qucs-S** (the “Simulations” version of Qucs) is designed to support multiple simulation engines, but it depends on **what engines are actually installed and configured** on your system.
+Qucs-S primarily supports these engines:

+* **Ngspice** – most common, open-source SPICE engine.
+* **Xyce** – another SPICE-compatible engine.
+* **QSPICE** – less common, mostly Windows-focused.

+You **can use QSPICE** in Qucs-S if:

+1. You have a version of QSPICE installed on your system.
+2. Qucs-S is configured to recognize it as a simulation engine.

+### Steps to enable QSPICE in Qucs-S:

+1. Open Qucs-S.
+2. Go to **Options → Settings → Simulation**.
+3. In the “SPICE engine” or “External simulator” field, see if QSPICE appears.
+If not, you may need to add its path manually.
+4. Set the path to the QSPICE executable.
+5. Save settings, restart Qucs-S.

+Once configured, any SPICE simulation you run can use QSPICE as the backend engine.

+⚠️ **Notes / Caveats:**

+* QSPICE is primarily Windows-oriented; on Linux/macOS it might not run natively without Wine or similar.
+* Some Qucs-S features may not work with all engines (e.g., schematic-to-SPICE translation is tested mainly with Ngspice).
+* Make sure your netlist syntax is compatible with QSPICE.